mivade/IonMD/README.rst

 * C++ requirements

-  * Armadillo_ and its dependencies (on Debian wheezy, this requires manually adding ``libboost-math-dev`` since it is not listed as a dependency).
+  * Armadillo_ and its dependencies (on Debian, this requires manually adding ``libboost-math-dev`` since it is not listed as a dependency).

   * Boost_